Can a municipality pass a by-law to open and maintain a temporary road?

 Does the Code of Conduct prohibit conflicts of interest?
 (Northwest Territories, Canada)

-What is the test for admitting "new evidence" in a civil case?
+What is the test for determining the reasonableness of a Director's decision?
 (Northwest Territories, Canada)

 X